JaninaWibker/auth/README.md

 openssl genrsa -out private.key <bit length (512/1024/2048/4096/...)>
 ```

-This extracts the public key part from the previously generated file and puts it into ``.
+This extracts the public key part from the previously generated file and puts it into `private.key`.
 Online you will probably find that the public key is derived from the private key, **this is wrong**, the public key is embedded inside the private key file but **cannot ever** be derived from the real rsa private key.
 Openssl just puts both keys (or rather the numbers to calculate both of them) into a single file.

 Extracting the public key into its own file is necessary: